 COMPUTER AND SOFTWARE KNOWLEDGE

-The Digital Arts & New Media program delivers curriculum on both the Apple Mac OS X and Microsoft Windows platforms.
+The Digital Arts Program delivers curriculum on both the Apple Mac OS X and Microsoft Windows platforms.